USA Customs Clearance Logo White

 Are Incoterms Mandatory?

-In short, including Incoterms ® on international shipments isn’t mandatory.
-The decision to include Incoterms ® comes to down the preferences of the buyer and seller that are involved.
-It’s certainly advisable to specify Incoterm conditions on an international shipment.
-Doing so will protect all parties involved in case of damage or loss to a shipment.
-Without designating specific terms and conditions of a shipment, accountability is left up in the air.
+It’s certainly advisable to use Incoterms® conditions for an international shipment.
+Without designating specific rules and conditions of a shipment, accountability is left up in the air.
 This can lead to disputes and other problems when trying to reconcile damages or loss.
+Language barriers can also lead to communication issues between buyers and sellers.

 Don't fall prey to common Incoterms mistakes.
 Check our article to find out what mistakes you must avoid.